-A known cause of fires in thatched properties, is via hot works.
-Such works often occur during large scale restorations or refurbishments where lead work is being completed or flat roofs adjoining the thatched section are being recovered or repaired but can as easily be employed for smaller, localised repairs such as paint removal using heat guns.
-As such all hot works require extreme care to prevent fire inception.
+A common cause of fires in historic buildings is via contractor and private hot works.
+Such works often occur during large scale restorations or refurbishments where lead work is being replaced and/or repaired, extensive plumbing works are being undertaken but can as easily be employed for smaller or localised repairs such as paint removal using heat guns.
+As such, all hot works require extreme care to prevent fire inception.

-The safest approach is to prevent any hot works from occurring within or in proximity to the building in question, however this may not be possible, or practical, and may prove necessary where there is no alternative.
+The safest approach is to prevent any hot works from occurring within or in proximity to the building, however this may not be possible, or practical, and may prove a necessity where there is no alternative.

-Hot works are a concern across all building types however thatched properties provide additional challenges in the form of:
+Hot works are a concern across all building types, however historic properties provide additional challenges in the form of:

-- 1. Combustible roofing material - 2.
-Known or hidden wall and floor voids with absent fire stopping; - 3.
-Waste matter accumulations in such voids and cavities - 4.
-The increased presence of timber in the form of framing and flooring and; - 5.
-Dry wall construction matter with applied combustible paint, lacquer, varnish or wax finishes.
+- 1. Known or hidden wall and floor voids with absent fire stopping; - 2.
+Waste matter accumulations in such voids and cavities and in general to rooms rarely used; - 3.
+The increased presence of timber in the form of framing, paneling and flooring and; - 4.
+Dry construction matter with applied combustible paint, lacquer, varnish or wax finishes.

 The design of the building may provide un-compartmented areas which can allow fire to propagate and spread unchecked through the structure and will permit smoke to travel and cause additional damage to delicate and historic finishings.
-For more remotely located properties, Fire & Rescue Service attendance times and access to usable water supplies can allow a fire time to take hold.
+For more remotely located properties, delayed Fire & Rescue Service attendance times and access to usable water supplies can allow a fire time to take hold.